 We have a cognitive reflection.
 Therefore we can reflect on our behaviour.
 We see and learn from our mistakes.
 Narcissists lack in Cognitive Reflection, making communication with them extremely challenging.
 They believe it’s our fault for any problems they are having.
 They blame all others for their own failing, rarely to never reflecting on their own behaviour, mistakes or errors in judgment.

 It’s so frustrating trying to have a reasonable conversation with a narcissist who will never see your point of view.
-Those on the disorder will never listen to reason or your point of view, so learning how to handle your own emotions and your own responses around them, I do recommend no contact as the best approach.
+Those with the disorder will never listen to reason or your point of view, so learning how to handle your own emotions and your own responses around them, I do recommend no contact as the best approach.

 So what exactly do they do to us?
 That makes us think of them so much.
 Emotional abuse is hard to see.
 These are some things that happen to people in emotionally abusive relationships.

 Emotional abuse is non-physical, yet some or a lot of physical abuse can occur in these relationships also.
 We know when we’ve been punched in the face, it hurts, it leaves marks, we feel it, and we see it.
 Yet, due to fear and intimidation, most still don’t leave; psychological abuse hurts us differently, in the most unimaginable ways.
 We just don’t see it happening.
 You just can not see it or feel it.
 Just like physical abuse, psychological abuse causes so much pain.
-Yet, mostly the confusion and pain occur in our hearts, minds and soul, both types of abuse leaving lots of side effects like anxiety, trauma bonding and CPTSD.
+Yet, mostly the confusion and pain occur in our hearts, minds and soul.
+Both types of abuse leaving lots of side effects like anxiety, trauma bonding and CPTSD.

 The relationship usually starts with the narcissist wanting you all to themselves, building on that attachment system within us.
 We get used to them being around.
 It almost feels like we’ve lost a limb when we are without them.
 This isn’t always the case, depending on how many other partners the narcissist already has on the go.
 In most cases, this is a major Red Flags, the very first idealisation stage when they just can not seem to get enough of us, with them treating us so well and let’s face it, we get to a point when we can not get enough of them either.
 However, when you want to go out with friends at first, they might offer lifts to keep an eye on you, yet we believe they are being kind.
 They might make us feel guilty for going, so we slowly stop going.

-Further, into the relationship, they will start with the arguments. the silent treatments, or the accusations, either before we go, or when we get home, we end up cutting ourselves off from friends and family due to fear of the narcissist reactions, or the narcissist triangulates with toxic words like. ” they don’t like you anyway.”
+Further into the relationship, they will start with the arguments. the silent treatments, or the accusations, either before we go or when we get home, we end up cutting ourselves off from friends and family due to fear of the narcissist’s reactions, or the narcissist triangulates with toxic words like. ” they don’t like you anyway.”
 Or “they talk about you behind your back.
 They said this about you.”
 Or “your parents just use you.”
 And the rest.
 They’ll start arguments before family events.
 Then when you arrive, they’ll be the life and soul of the party while you’re left hurt, angry or frustrated.
 They can use this against you further down the line in their smear campaign when they want to make out you’re crazy.
 When we are isolated, we lack the support system to help us see what’s happening, or if you have got people saying things in the beginning when the narcissist is treating you so right, the narcissist will go all out to make sure you cut them out.
 When we do see, most of us, through our own pride, through guilt for not believing those who were right, fear of judgment, fear of being misunderstood, or embarrassed, don’t want to approach those very people who could help us, worse still with some narcissistic people they will have all your friends and family on their side as their flying monkeys or enablers believe the narcissist and not you.
 Isolation is a major red flag for future awareness when you start dating again.

 Try reaching out to friends and family you’ve been isolated from.
-Good people who love and care will help you, reaching out online to support groups, where you can speak with those who’ve lived it and understand, to build up your confidence, connect with others, not feel so alone, you can make amazing online friends.
+Genuine people who love and care will help you, reaching out online to support groups, where you can speak with those who’ve lived it and understand, to build up your confidence, connect with others, not feel so alone, you can make amazing online friends.
 Then start getting back out in the world.
 This isn’t easy to start, especially with anxiety.
-Learn your triggers, so you know you.
+Learn your triggers, so you know yourself.
 Find anchor thoughts.
 Keep telling yourself that you are safe now.
 Start by just smiling at people, then say hello.
 It will get easier, and you will get there.

 Most people around narcissistic people no longer feel in control of their own lives, thoughts or feelings.
 We often have to learn how to think for ourselves and put ourselves first without feeling guilty for doing so.